Jasper

 Stone Profile

-Colors: red, brown, beige, green, yellow, gray, black, and multi-colored
+Colors: red, brown, beige, green, yellow, gray, black, and multicolored

 Associated Astrological Signs: Aries • Virgo • Scorpio